What is Neuromuscular Dentistry?

-The way that your upper and lower teeth come together (your bite or occlusion) is part of a system of teeth, muscles and joints.
-If your teeth do not fit together properly (misaligned bite), the muscles and joints accommodate – work to get them together.
+The way that your upper and lower teeth come together (also called your bite, or occlusion) is part of a system of teeth, muscles, and joints.
+If your teeth do not fit together properly (if you have a misaligned bite), the muscles and joints will work harder to get them together.

 A misaligned bite often leads to muscles that are overworked when they should be relaxed, leading to various painful conditions.